Skip to main content

 3. Commuting Distance: The reimbursement is limited to expenses incurred for commuting a reasonable distance between the employee’s residence and the workplace.
 While no specific length is mentioned in the IRC, it is generally interpreted as the distance within a reasonable commuting range.

 4. Exclusion Limits: The total amount of qualified bicycle commuting reimbursements that an employee can receive from an employer is subject to certain annual exclusion limits set by the IRS.
-These limits may change each year, so referring to the most recent IRS guidance for the applicable limits is essential.
+These limits may change each year, so it is essential to refer to the most recent IRS guidance for the applicable limits.

 lay